Community Compost is OPEN!

 Step 1: Store your accepted food scraps indoors (we recommend using a 5-gallon bucket).
-In 2020 no yard trimmings (grass, leaves, small branches) will be accepted at the community compost drop-off sites.
-Yard trimmings are accepted in the Curbside Organics (pink cart) program.
+In 2022 no yard trimmings (grass, leaves, small branches, weeds) will be accepted at the community compost drop-off sites.
+Yard waste is accepted in the

-Step 2: Drop-off up to two 5-gallon buckets of food scraps at a time of your convenience to either the Anchorage Regional Landfill (15500 Eagle River Loop Road) or the Central Transfer Station (54th and Juneau).
-Open Monday - Saturday 8am to 5pm.
+Step 2: Drop-off up to two 5-gallon buckets of food scraps at your convenience to the Central Transfer Station 1208 E. 56th Ave.

 The University of Alaska Fairbanks Cooperative Extension offers information on how to compost here.

 Yarducopia operates the Midtown Garden Depot for more materials, and instruction guidance.

 Anchor Gardens likely has a garden coach in your neighborhood to support and guide you through composting and gardening.

 Are you interested in joining the new Anchorage Compost Coalition? email firstname.lastname@example.org to sign up for e-news, upcoming events etc.